fingerprintjs/fingerprintjs-pro-svelte/README.md

 - For TypeScript users: use Typescript 4.8 or higher
 - For SvelteKit users: SvelteKit 1.0.0 or higher

-This package works with Fingerprint Pro, it is not compatible with open-source FingerprintJS.
-See our documentation to learn more about the [difference between Fingerprint Pro and the open-source FingerprintJS](https://dev.fingerprint.com/docs/pro-vs-open-source).
+This package works with the commercial [Fingerprint platform](https://fingerprint.com/).
+It is not compatible with source-available [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).
+Learn more about the [differences between Fingerprint and FingerprintJS](https://fingerprint.com/github/).

 ## Installation